 Determine the number of students age 16 or older by July 1 who received 12 or more hours of instruction, and were assessed between July 1 and June 30 who completed requirements for a GED or a high school diploma through adult education programs in the district.

-Collected by: State Department of Education, Office of Adult Education Reported by: Adult education directors Timeframe: End of school year
+State Department of Education, Office of Adult Education

+Adult education directors

 Adult Education / GED Program, Students Enrolled

 This fact reports the number of students enrolled in adult education diploma or GED preparation programs.